NAB doesn’t see any corruption in govt: Ayaz Sadiq

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Pakistan Muslim League-Nawaz (PML-N) leaders have accused the government for targeting opposition with the aim to create cracks in the PDM movement.
+LAHORE: The government is targeting opposition to create cracks in the PDM movement.

-PML-N central leader Sardar Ayaz Sadiq, while talking to media outside the NAB court on the hearing of Khawaja Asif here on Wednesday, said that NAB did not see any corruption in the government and the revenge was clear from the rulers but this time will pass soon.

-PML-N central leader Rana Tanveer Hussain said that the nation had come to know about the retaliatory actions of the rulers and NAB was being used for political engineering.
-He said that most of the members of the present government’s cabinet were involved in corruption, but NAB didn’t question them.
+This was stated by Sardar Ayaz Sadiq outside the NAB court Wednesday.
+He said the NAB did not see any corruption in the government.
+Rana Tanveer said that the nation had come to know about the retaliatory actions of the rulers and NAB was being used for political engineering.